Walla Walla, Washington

-Cost of Living: Meets the National Average
+Cost of Living: Above the National Average

 Walla Walla, which means "place of many waters," is somewhat remote, about four hours driving time from Seattle and Portland.
 It is this location, however, that has helped Walla Walla remain undisturbed and able to maintain its gentle, small town way of life.
 And although it is a quiet place, annual festivals, including the Walla Walla Sweet Onion Festival and the Balloon Stampede, bring residents out to celebrate the Walla Walla way of life.
-While not a bastion of urbanity, Walla Walla does boast ArtWalla, the Little Theater of Walla Walla, the Walla Walla Symphony, the Walla Walla Chorale Society and free summer concerts downtown.
+While not a bastion of urbanity, Walla Walla does boast ArtWalla, the Little Theater of Walla Walla, the Walla Walla Symphony, the Walla Walla Choral Society and free summer concerts downtown.

-Sandwiched between the downtown tasting rooms are top-tier sushi and steak restaurants, cozy cafes, well-used bookstores, unique mom and pop shops, art galleries, small museums, studios and antique retailers, all very quaint and not overrun with tourists.
+Sandwiched between downtown tasting rooms are top-tier sushi and steak restaurants, cozy cafes, well-used bookstores, unique mom and pop shops, art galleries, small museums, studios and antique retailers, all very quaint and not overrun with tourists.
 For book lovers, the Walla Walla Public Library is open Monday through Saturday and has public computers with Internet access, an interlibrary loan program and monthly book club meetings.

 When it comes to outdoor activities, locals enjoy eighteen public parks, five golf courses and miles of flat bicycling trails.
 The nearby pretty Blue Mountains offer opportunities for hiking, camping and bird-watching.

 Valley Transit provides reliable public transportation and is experimenting with free fares for regular in-town rides and for its A Dial-a-Ride service.
 The nearest Interstate is 40 miles away, but Valley Transit connects to Greyhound Bus and Amtrak for trips beyond Walla Walla's boundaries.
 There is a regional airport, but Alaska Airlines is the sole carrier.